 Personal Miscellaneous: Covers general expenses of college life, including course supplies, photocopying, toiletries, snacks, personal care, etc.

 All costs are in U.S. dollars.

-Applicants to the program at Cardiff University must complete two additional forms in addition to the academic statement(instructions for the statement can be found under the Academics tab) .
+Applicants to the program at Cardiff University must complete two additional forms as well as an academic statement.
 Please download, print and complete the following:

-Remember, there is not a form for the Academic statement you need to submit.
-Please submit your statement, along with the two forms above, with the remainder for your IFSA-Butler application.
-Your forms can be sent to IFSA-Butler via email, fax, or regular mail.
+Remember, there is not a form for the academic statement you need to submit, but instructions for the statement are in the PDF above.
+Please submit your statement, along with the two required forms, with the remainder for your IFSA-Butler application.
+Your forms can be sent to IFSA-Butler via email, fax or regular mail.
 You can track which application forms IFSA-Butler has received by logging into the Student Portal.

 Meet Your IFSA-Butler TeamIFSA-Butler has a dedicated team of staff who are here to help students prepare for their program in Wales:

 Assistant Director of Student Services Laura Wallman helps oversee our student services before departure.
 Laura can be reached at the email link above or at 800-858-0229, ext.
 4224.
 Laura studied abroad twice, in Mexico during high school and in Italy during college.
 She graduated from Boston University and has been with IFSA-Butler since 2006.
 Before moving into her current position, she was a senior program advisor for English-speaking programs and focused on advising students studying in the United Kingdom and Australia.